All Collections

 For Surveys, you can also specify filter rules that apply to the Survey itself - for example, Surveys that are incomplete, or that haven’t been updated in a certain period of time.

-You can combine multiple filter rules to create highly specific Broadcasts.
+You can combine multiple filter rules to create highly targeted broadcasts.

 Once you’ve defined your rules you can test them by using the component preview window.